DataDog/integrations-core/docs/developer/meta/docs-specs.md

 - `parameters` - Mapping of extra parameters for string formatting in the `description`.
 - `prepend_text` - Text to insert in front of the description field.
 Useful for overrides.
 - `append_text` - Text to append after the description field.
 Useful for overrides.
 - `processor` - Reference to a Python function which should be invoked.
-If the function returns None, the default description carries forward, otherwise the results of the function will be used for the `description`.
+If the function returns `None`, the default description carries forward, otherwise the results of the function will be used for the `description`.
 Used by the `data_collected/service_checks` template, for example.
 - `hidden` - Whether or not the section should be publicly exposed.
 It defaults to `false`.
 - `sections` - Nested sections, this will increase the `header_level` of embedded sections accordingly.
 - `template` - See [templates](#templates) below for more.